themistoklik/sparesort/README.md

 ### From console

 The distribution contains an executable JAR (`sparesort-X.Y.Z.jar`).
-You can simply try the argorithm by running `java -jar` command in your console.

-    java -classpath commons-lang3-3.1.jar:slf4j-api-1.6.4.jar \
-         -jar sparesort-X.Y.Z.jar \
+    java -jar sparesort-X.Y.Z.jar <directory_holding_sequence_files> minsup
-         min_sup sequence1 sequence2 sequence3 ...

-Note that dependent libraries ([Commons Lang](http://commons.apache.org/proper/commons-lang/) and [SLF4J](http://www.slf4j.org/)) are provided by the classpath argument.
-This console application takes the following two kinds of arguments:

-* The first argument `min_sup` is an absolute minimium support, an integer larger than 1.
-* The other argumets `sequence1 sequence2 sequence3 ...` are paths to sequence files.
-Each file contains one sequence of string items separated by new lines.

-After mining is finished, all frequent closed sequences qualified by the threshold and their frequency are printed to the standard output.
+After mining is finished, all frequent closed sequences qualified by the threshold and their frequency are written in a file to avoid spamming the stdout (for large tasks it's cumbersome).

 ### Within your code